-February is American Heart Month, so why not get your students thinking about their real hearts instead of just candy ones for Valentine’s Day?
-It’s the perfect time of year to focus on good health and physical activity, and the theme can culminate in a Valentine’s celebration full of healthy snacks for a change of pace.
+February is American Heart Month.
+So why not get your students thinking about their real hearts instead of just candy ones for Valentine’s Day?
+It’s the perfect time of year to focus on good health and physical activity, and the theme can culminate in a Valentine’s Day celebration full of healthy snacks for a change of pace.

-For older students, wearing a heart rate monitor during physical education class or recess and comparing results to sedentary class time can be eye opening.
-You can also conduct similar experiments with a wearable fitness tracker and then have students brainstorm ways to get more heart-healthy activity into your classroom routines throughout the day.
+For older students, wearing a heart rate monitor during physical education class or recess and comparing results to sedentary class time can be eye-opening.
+You can also conduct similar experiments with a wearable fitness tracker.
+Then have students brainstorm ways to get more heart-healthy activities into your classroom routines throughout the day.

-After a long holiday season of sub-optimal eating habits, your students could use a refresher on nutrition and healthy food choices!
-Get the ball rolling by studying MyPlate resources and having students brainstorm healthy meals that cover all the food groups.
-A bit of internet research makes it easy to put together a heart-healthy classroom cookbook to take home to parents.
+After a long holiday season of suboptimal eating habits, your students could use a refresher on nutrition and healthy food choices!
+Get the ball rolling by studying MyPlate and other visual resources and having students brainstorm healthy meals that cover all the food groups.
+A bit of internet research makes it easy to put together a heart-healthy classroom cookbook for students to take home.

 Don’t forget to plan some fun science lessons that show what a real heart looks like and how it works.
 Kids love learning about the human body, and you could even make some anatomically correct valentines for a fun final project!